gSchool/ada-developer-skills/00-welcome-to-ada/07-wk01-study-like-a-programmer.md

 It's good to know things for one day.
 However, true learning comes from reviewing and revisiting subjects over time.

+We recommend starting to review material by starting with...

+- Review questions that you came up with or heard over the week
+- Review questions from roundtable guides
+- Review summaries at the end of lessons
+- Review vocabulary
+- Creating a new list of questions for yourself

 Set up a cadence for yourself to review material.
 This is where your present-self should look out for your future self: reviewing material is much easier, funner, and more effective if you take notes in the beginning.

 We recommend trying to review material...